Greek Yogurt Blueberry Muffins (Low Sugar Recipe)

 Not in the mood for blueberries?

 Replace the blueberries with another berry or grated or chopped fruit.
-Alternatively, try these Greek yogurt chocolate chip muffins or these Greek yogurt banana muffins instead.
+Alternatively, try these Greek yogurt chocolate chip muffins, these carrot banana muffins (these ones are dairy free), or these Greek yogurt banana muffins instead.

 Nutrition